khouzamaBinj/Amad-Hackathon/README.md

 # 🍯 HoneyWall
 # 🛡️ Saudi PhishGuard

-**HoneyWall** is a Chrome Extension designed to detect and report phishing websites, with a focus on targeting Saudi fintech platforms.
+**HoneyWall** is a Chrome Extension designed to detect phishing websites, with a focus on targeting Saudi fintech platforms.
 It combines real-time browser-based phishing detection with a backend threat intelligence system inspired by Honeynet's Honeywall.

 ---

-## 🚀 Features
+##  🚀  Key Features

-- 🧠 **Real-time phishing detection** on page load
+🧠 Real-Time Phishing Detection
+Automatically analyzes websites as you visit them, detecting phishing behavior instantly.

-- 🔍 URL analysis using heuristics (keywords, typosquatting, etc.)
+🔍 Heuristic-Based URL Analysis
-- 🧬 Integration with external threat intelligence sources
-- 📡 Reporting and logging phishing attempts to a Flask-based API
+Evaluates URLs using static features such as:

+Use of IP addresses

+Suspicious keywords

+HTTPS presence

+Length and entropy

+🤖 ML-Powered Risk Scoring
+Extracted features are sent to a Flask backend with a trained ML model to determine phishing likelihood.

+📡 Backend Logging for Threat Intelligence
+Every detection (auto or manual) is logged via API into structured .csv files, enabling data-driven insights for FinTech institutions.

-- 🌐 Local threat mapping with support for Saudi banks and fintech services
+🌐 Local Threat Mapping for Saudi FinTech
+Tailored to detect phishing attempts targeting major Saudi banking and financial services.

+🧱 Modular Architecture
+Clean separation between Chrome extension (frontend) and Python backend (Flask), allowing future integration of:

+WHOIS caching

+External threat feeds

+AI behavioral analysis

+🧪 Future Plans:

-- 🔬 Future Support: Phishing sandbox and AI-based analysis
+Phishing sandbox environment for safe testing and interaction logging

+Deeper AI-based behavioral detection beyond URL patterns

+Integration with banking SOC dashboards or APIs

 ---
 ## 🧪 How it Works